PiotrG1996/AMR/README.md

 - FSM
 - Bug 2

-Description of its work is included in the presentation
+Description of my work is included in the presentation

 ### Presentation